Michele Mirabella: Biography

 Mirabella graduated in Letters at the University of Bari with a thesis on Luigi Pirandello and received an Honorary Degree in Pharmacy at the University of Ferrara and another in Medicine at the University of Bari.
 He's also Commendatore Ordine al Merito della Repubblica Italiana.

 Show business

 During the University years in Bari, Mirabella began his career as an actor and director of theatrical performances of works by Bertolt Brecht, William Shakespeare, Angelo Beolco, Carlo Goldoni, Samuel Beckett and Georg Buchner.
 Once he moved to Rome he joined RAI and worked on radio, creating and hosting radio broadcasts.
-In the early 1980s, Mirabella appeared in several movies, including Massimo Troisi's Ricomincio da tre and Lucio Fulci's The Beyond, where he played the role of librarian Martin Avery.
+In the early 1980s, Mirabella appeared in several movies, including Massimo Troisi's I'm Starting from Three and Lucio Fulci's The Beyond, where he played the role of librarian Martin Avery.

 In 1996 he created the successful TV show Elisir, in transmission on Rai 3 from 1996 to 2017: Elisir was an information television programme dedicated to health and well-being based on clarity and informative simplicity.

 Mirabella also curated several cultural programs on Rai Cultura.